samisecure/LsassDumpReflectiveDll/Readme.md

-### this project make a reflective DLL for use in post exploit state to dump lsass memory without touch hard disk.
+### this project make a reflective DLL to use in post exploiting state to dump lsass memory without touch hard disk.
 this proejct Create a Reflective DLL Injector and a Reflective DLL for dump lsass memory without touch hard disk.

 for test DLL by injector you can run :